hacefresko/Bagley/README.md

 *   Crawler: Crawls all resources rendering JavaScript (including dynamic requests made to APIs, other domains inside the scope, etc.).

-*   Domain and Path Finder: Searches for subdomains with [Subfinder](https://github.com/projectdiscovery/subfinder) and fuzzes subdomains and resources with [Gobuster](https://github.com/OJ/gobuster).
+*   Finder: Searches for subdomains with [Subfinder](https://github.com/projectdiscovery/subfinder) and fuzzes subdomains and resources with [Gobuster](https://github.com/OJ/gobuster).
 When a subdomain is found, it checks if it's vulnerable to Subdomain Takeover with [Subjack](https://github.com/haccer/subjack).
 Every discover asset is sent to the crawler.

 *   Injector: Tests SQLi with [Sqlmap](https://github.com/sqlmapproject/sqlmap), XSS with [DalFox](https://github.com/hahwul/dalfox), CRLFi with [CRLFuzz](https://github.com/dwisiswant0/crlfuzz) and SSTI with [Tplmap](https://github.com/epinna/tplmap) on GET and POST parameters.